anhinga/late-2022-julia-drafts/dmm-port-from-clojure/GPT-4-conversations/README.md

 remarkably enough, it came to the following conclusion at the end of its analysis:

 **The main idea of this program is to implement a neural network-like engine using nested dictionaries and custom-defined mathematical operations, allowing for flexible and extensible data processing.**

+[second-conversation.md](second-conversation.md) - GPT-4 allows me to define my own syntax without the need to implement any macros or parsing